Trixwell/altSlider/README.md

 ## Raw data format and server responce data format

-Format of data for url file must include massif of data with next properties, which are optional.
+Format of data for url file must include array of data with next properties, which are optional.

 ```html
 [